mlnotes2718/module2-project/README.md

 # Module 2 Final Project: E-commerce Data Analysis with dbt

+## UPDATE Jul 2025
+> This is project from SCTP DSAI Course.
+This is post project update.
+As the repository is public, we move all secret keys to Github Secrets.
+Test is successful.
+This will be the final improvement.

 This project is part of the Module 2 Final Project for the NTU Data Science and AI program.
 The goal of this project is to analyze and transform e-commerce data using dbt (Data Build Tool) to derive meaningful insights.

 ## Project Structure